jedahan/jedahan.github.com/resume/index.md

     Created interactives for five different platforms, illustrating the differences in HCI over 30 years.
 Wrote BASIC for the Commodore 64, HyperTalk for the Mac Plus, native C for the Palm Pilot Professional, javascript/canvas for iOS, and C++/openFrameworks for the kinect.
 Installed in gallery to be up for 3 months, open to the public.

+ * __Adjunct Professor__ [ Parsons ][] | Fall 2014

+    Designed and taught a course for incoming design students on programming.
+We covered topics such as binary numbers, data structures, file manipulation, networking, servers, drawing and interaction using p5js, nodejs, and arduino.

  * __Rogue Developer__ [ Lab@Rockwell ][], [ Fake Love ][] | Winter 2014 - Spring 2015